 Twin Falls can be found at mile marker 2 and is an early stop along the way.
-Both the Lower and Upper Falls are just a short hike from the road.
+Both the Lower and Upper Falls are just a short hike from the side of the road.
 You’ll also find the Twin Falls Farm Stand selling sugarcane juice, coconut candy, and locally grown fruit.
+The farm stand provides a paid parking lot if you can’t find space on the road.
 You can swim near these falls, but keep in mind that there are many sights ahead, so don’t lose track of time.

 Farther along the road — at mile marker 19.5 — is Upper Waikani Falls.
 This three-part waterfall is often called the Three Bear Falls for the Papa Bear-, Mamma Bear-, and Baby Bear-size cascades of water.

 Puaa Kaa State Park features a handicap-accessible trail to the waterfall along with restrooms and picnic tables.
 You’ll find this family-friendly stop at mile marker 22.5.